Rubus armeniacus: Spread

 It is especially established west of the Cascades in the American Pacific Northwest and in parts of southern British Columbia along the coast, in the Lower Mainland, and throughout Vancouver Island.
 It does well in riparian zones due to the abundance of other species in these areas, which allows it to go relatively unnoticed until it has had a chance to establish itself.
 Unlike other invasive species, this plant can easily establish itself and continue to spread in ecosystems that have not experienced a disturbance.

 The plant itself develops large root systems, allowing it to find water from other sources than just the immediate area.
 It can also hold onto water in its canes, allowing it to thrive more than other plants during dry seasons or droughts.
 Himalayan blackberries grow very well in sandy, well-drained soil with a lot of natural light, even if the soil is lacking in nutrients.
 All of the Himalayan blackberry's adaptations to grow in these conditions continue to make it a difficult plant to remove and an invasive species.
 R. armeniacus is able to survive during drought periods because of their extensive root systems.
 Not only are their roots spread out over a wide area, they also can go very deep underground, allowing them to reach water most smaller plants and shrubs would not reach.
 They also store more water in their canes that act like a water reservoir.
 This added water also allows them to release oxygen and take in more CO_{2} without fearing major losses of water.
 Since they store water in their canes and roots, they have excess water ready for use or for loss when opening their stomata.

 Management

+An example of the fruit, showing both ripe and unripe (green then red) fruit.